ianJStutor/candle/README.md

 ## Description

 It started as a challenge: allow the user to blow out a candle by literally blowing on their phone!
-Glutton for punishment that I am, I also through in some orientation sensing so the flame moves with the phone tilt.
+Glutton for punishment that I am, I also threw in some orientation sensing so the flame moves with the phone tilt.

 Built with vanilla JavaScript, my favorite flavor!